-Brothers Rugby League is the largest club in Townsville with over 800 registered Junior and Senior players in 2019.
-We have only a handful of paid employees who perform a great job with the day to day running of this organisation, but they can’t do everything and be everywhere.
+Brothers Rugby League is the largest club in Townsville with approximately 800 registered Junior and Senior players each year.
+We have 2 paid employees who perform a great job with the day to day running of this organisation accross administration and player and coach development, but they can’t do everything and be everywhere.
 That is why we need to draw on the availability of our parents to assist as volunteers.
 Without our volunteers the club cannot function successfully!
 For more information about how you can help give back to your club, please see our Volunteers page.

 In 2019 Townsville Brothers Rugby League Football Club celebrated 100 years of playing...

 Season 2019 was the 100th year Brothers Rugby League Townsville competed in the Townsville and Districts Rugby League competition.
-Brothers has enjoyed widespread success in this competition, amassing 22 A-grade premierships, since the club’s inaugural premiership in 1938.
+Brothers has enjoyed widespread success in this competition, having now amassed 23 A-grade premierships, since the club’s inaugural premiership in 1938.

 From our humble beginnings at Queens Park back in 1919 to the 1940’s which saw our first official clubhouse built at Gill Park.
 We progressed further in the late 70’s when the club purchased land as part of the original Willows development and we eventually moved to the site in the early 80’s settling here where the club still stands and continues to grow today.